-- 6.1 Personnel shall be trained in their roles of continuity of operations and remain current in their primary responsibilities, but also maintain an understanding and capability of fulfilling roles that they may have to assume during and after a crisis. - 6.2 An exercise will be conducted at least annually to evaluate the effectiveness and identify gaps or overlaps in the plan.
+- 6.1 Personnel shall be trained in their roles and responsibilities for continuity of operations and remain current. - 6.2 Personnel shall also maintain an understanding and capability of fulfilling roles that they may have to assume during and after a crisis. - 6.3 An exercise will be conducted at least annually to evaluate the effectiveness and identify gaps or overlaps in the plan.
 The exercise may focus on specific parts of the plan and should include important components such as communications.